appdotnet/api-spec/content/docs/resources/stream/lifecycle.md

 ## Delete all of the current user's Streams

-Delete all <a href="../objects/stream.md">Streams</a> for the current token.
+Delete all [Streams](/docs/resources/stream/) for the current token.
 It returns the deleted Streams on success.

 *Remember, access tokens can not be passed in a HTTP body for ```DELETE``` requests.
 Please refer to the [authentication documentation](/docs/authentication/#making-authenticated-api-requests).*